Giropay Brokers 2022 - Which Brokers Accept Giropay?

-Giropay is an internet payment method based in Germany.
+Giropay is an internet payment company based in Germany.
 The system enables direct transfers, meaning traders enjoy swift and secure deposits using just their online banking login details.
-Giropay is represented by the familiar blue and white stripe logo, which is used by thousands of participating banks.
+Giropay is represented by the familiar blue and white stripe logo and is used by thousands of participating banks and merchants.

-Learn more about Giropay as we review the benefits, deposit limits and test accounts, plus find out how it compares to other options such as Skrill, Sofort or PayPal.
-We’ll help you decide if trading with Giropay is right for you.
+Learn more as we review the benefits, deposit limits and test accounts, plus find out how the brand compares to other options such as Skrill, Sofort or PayPal.
+We also list the best brokers that accept Giropay deposits in 2022.

-Launched in 2006 by Postbank (now Deutsche Postbank), Giropay is an online direct payment system with headquarters in Frankfurt, Germany.
+Launched in 2006 by Postbank (now Deutsche Postbank), Giropay is a direct digital payment system with headquarters in Frankfurt, Germany.

-The company also started to introduce cross-border payments in 2014, when it collaborated with the EPS system used by banks in Austria.
+The company introduced cross-border payments for German customers in 2014, when it collaborated with the EPS system used by banks in Austria.

 Pros Of Trading With Giropay

-There’s no need to download any software or applications to use Giropay; you just need to ensure that you have a German current account with access to the online banking facility (usually available via your bank’s web or mobile app).
+There is no need to download software or applications to use Giropay; you just need to ensure that you have a German current account with access to the online banking facility (usually available via your bank’s web or mobile app).

-It’s a real-time payment method and therefore payments are processed instantly.
+It is a real-time payment method so deposits are normally processed instantly.
 The time it takes for funds to be processed on the broker’s side may vary though, so it’s worth checking this beforehand.
 You can find this detail on the website of the respective broker or in our detailed reviews.

-The company has been established for nearly 15 years and is trusted by millions of German customers holding a Girocard.
-The payment service is also backed by Deutsche Postbank, which is a subsidiary of multinational investment bank, Deutsche Bank.
-Giropay also supports integration and partnership with world-class payment providers such as Worldpay.
+The company has been established for nearly 16 years and is trusted by millions of German customers holding a Girocard.
+The payment service is also backed by Deutsche Postbank, which is a subsidiary of the multinational investment bank, Deutsche Bank.
+In addition, the brand supports integration and partnership with world-class payment providers such as Worldpay.

-Giropay always uses AES 256-bit encrypted codes under TLS 1.2 for secure transmission.
-The system is also based on PIN and TAN codes (two factors) and therefore provides maximum security before accessing your online banking.
+The firm uses AES 256-bit encrypted codes under TLS 1.2 for the secure transmission of data.
+The system is also based on PIN and TAN codes (two factors), providing maximum security before accessing your online banking.
 Of course, traders should also sign up with reliable and trusted trading brokers.

 Free To Use

 The payment service is free to use for account holders, but traders should check with their bank or broker for any additional service fees.
-Brokers may charge a standard charge or a percentage of the transactional volume.
+Brokers may charge a standard fee or a percentage of the transactional volume.
 With thats said, the best supporting trading platforms offer free deposits with Giropay.